 - Wiping or sponging affected leaves and other plant parts with water is sometimes enough to remove the sooty mould growth.
 However, if the source of the problem is not dealt with then the growth will develop again

 - Avoid adding strong soaps or detergents to the water as these can scorch foliage

 - Heavy coverage can take some weeks or months to be washed away by rain even if the insect producing the honeydew has been controlled

 Sooty moulds are surface contaminants – they do not attack the plant directly.
 They require a nutrient source on which to grow, and this is most commonly the honeydew excreted by a number of sap-sucking insects (e.g. aphids, mealybugs, scale insects, whiteflies).
 Droplets of honeydew are shed by these insects and fall onto surfaces below where they are feeding.
-This is frequently the upper surface of leaves, but can also be stems, branches, fruit, etc., and also any other objects situated below the infestation.
+This is frequently the upper surface of leaves, but can also be stems, branches, fruit, etc., and also any other objects situated below.